cdktf/cdktf-provider-google/docs/computeForwardingRule.python.md

 - *Type:* typing.Union[bool, cdktf.IResolvable]

-This field is used along with the `backend_service` field for internal load balancing or with the `target` field for internal TargetInstance.
+This field can only be used: If 'IPProtocol' is one of TCP, UDP, or SCTP.

+By internal TCP/UDP load balancers, backend service-based network load balancers, and internal and external protocol forwarding.

-This field cannot be used with `port` or `portRange` fields.
-When the load balancing scheme is `INTERNAL` and protocol is TCP/UDP, specify this field to allow packets addressed to any ports will be forwarded to the backends configured with this forwarding rule.
+Set this field to true to allow packets addressed to any port or packets lacking destination port information (for example, UDP fragments after the first fragment) to be forwarded to the backends configured with this forwarding rule.

+The 'ports', 'port_range', and
+'allPorts' fields are mutually exclusive.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.63.1/docs/resources/compute_forwarding_rule#all_ports ComputeForwardingRule#all_ports}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.64.0/docs/resources/compute_forwarding_rule#all_ports ComputeForwardingRule#all_ports}

 ---